On Geometric Spectral Functionals: General results on spectral functionals

 and similarly for $\gamma^b\gamma^c\gamma^a$, then using the trace property. \end{proof}

-\begin{corollary} The torsion functional does not depend on fluctuations of the Dirac operator of the form $A_a \gamma^a$, where $A_a$ are endomorphisms commuting with the Clifford module. \end{corollary}
+\begin{Corollary} The torsion functional does not depend on fluctuations of the Dirac operator of the form $A_a \gamma^a$, where $A_a$ are endomorphisms commuting with the Clifford module. \end{Corollary}

 Finally, we study the impact of $B$ on the scalar curvature functional.
-Recall that the dependence of this functional on torsion has been extensively studied in some special cases; however, no general formula applicable, for instance, to the Hodge-Dirac operator has been obtained so far. \begin{proposition} The scalar curvature spectral action functional for the Dirac-type operator, as in Proposition \ref{lemma:ED}, reads
+Recall that the dependence of this functional on torsion has been extensively studied in some special cases, where torsion enters through Dirac operators and contributes additional terms to heat-kernel coefficients and the spectral action \cite{Iochum12,Pfaffle12}; however, no general formula applicable, for instance, to the Hodge--Dirac operator has been obtained so far. \begin{Proposition} The scalar curvature spectral action functional for the Dirac-type operator, as in Proposition~{\rm\ref{lemma:ED}}, reads

-\end{proposition}
+\end{Proposition}